 Iteration is the key to the success of the conceptual design activities; the moving forwards and backwards between the design activities until finally the airspace design is sufficiently mature to make it possible to move on to the Validation phase

-Once the future environment has been agreed in Activity 6, the team is now ready to design the airspace.
+Once Planning Phase is complete by Activity 6, an activity which has identified the ‘future environment’ (characterised by enablers, constraints, and assumptions) the team is now ready to design the airspace.
 The availability of independent surveillance (i.e. Radar as opposed to ADS-B only) across most of the European continent means that the airspace design benefits more from PBN than would be the case in an airspace without radar surveillance.
 PBN allows, particularly in the terminal areas repeatedly used radar vectoring paths to be replicated with RNAV or RNP SIDs/STARs thereby reducing the need for controller intervention.

 The reliance on navigation performance through a navigation specification as the basis of ATS route placement is significant for the route planning in en route and terminal airspace.
 Whilst airspace planners know that connectivity between en route and terminal routes must be assured, if a different navigation specification is required in en route airspace to the one used for SIDs/STARs, the route spacing possibilities in en route and terminal can be different requiring a transition area where the route spacing is adjusted.
-Consequently, PBN-based ATS routes whether in the en route or terminal need to be fully integrated and an understanding of plans/strategies in the connecting airspace is required.
+Consequently, PBN specified area navigation ATS Routes whether in the en route or terminal need to be fully integrated and an understanding of plans/strategies in the connecting airspace is required.

 Airspace design usually follows this order for PBN implementation: